MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 The task must have sufficient permission to run on the remote computer.
 The permissions required vary with the task.
 By default, the task runs with the permission of the current user of the local computer or, if the /u parameter is used, the task runs with the permission of the account specified by the /u parameter.
 However, you can use the /ru parameter to run the task with permissions of a different user account or with system permissions.
 Examples
-An Administrator schedules a task on a remote computer The following command schedules the MyApp program to run on the SRV01 remote computer every ten days starting immediately.
+An Administrator schedules a task on a remote computer This command schedules the MyApp program to run on the SRV01 remote computer every ten days starting immediately.
 The command uses the /s parameter to provide the name of the remote computer.
 Because the local current user is an Administrator of the remote computer, the /u parameter, which provides alternate permissions for scheduling the task, is not necessary.

 Please note that when scheduling tasks on a remote computer, all parameters refer to the remote computer.
 Therefore, the executable file specified by the /tr parameter refers to the copy of MyApp.exe on the remote computer.